 That was not Callie’s case.
 Callie lives in a loving home, where she is happy and safe.
 I hope you will watch this short video above we put together to help share Callie’s story.
 Check out Callie’s tail wagging when she sees her mom again!
 Made me cry tears of happiness because we did exactly the right thing for this family by bringing them back together.
-And now we have a great relationship with Julie, too- one she deeply appreciates as you’ll see.
+And now we have a great relationship with Jenny, too- one she deeply appreciates as you’ll see.

 Thank you for being a part of this work,